tengstrand/lein-polylith/readme.md

 Components are the main building blocks in the Polylith world which are used to compose systems:<br>
 <img src="images/component.png" width="30%" alt="Component">

-A component consists of an *implementation* a *pass-through interface* and dependencies to other components and libraries.
+A component consists of an *implementation* an *interface* and dependencies to other components and libraries.

-The *pass-through interface* will be explained in the next section.
+The *component interface* will be explained in the next section.

 Let’s [create](#create) the *user* component:
 ```
 $ lein polylith create c user
 ```

-If you leave out the third argument of [create](#create), the *pass-through interface* will get the same name as the component, which is *user* in this case.
+If you leave out the third argument of [create](#create), the *component interface* will get the same name as the component, which is *user* in this case.

 The *user* component was created and added to the *development* environment:<br>
 <img src="images/env-systems-02.png" width="50%">